matthewdwood82/narratetheshoweR/README.md

 This package will provide functions that return such information as:
 - pairs of players on active rosters by game week (both NFL and CFB)
-- summary of number of games where the pair of players has shared the shower (NFL & CFB)
+- summary of number of games where the pair of players played on the field for the same team at the same time (NFL & CFB)
 - boxscore statistics for the pair (e.g., how much target share for QB/WR combos, how much of total offense for WR/WR, ...) - FOCUS ON NFL FIRST
-- plot on where the pair falls on a per-game basis in distribution(s) on those boxscore measures relative to any shower-narrative pair/games, and the NFL average
+- plot on where the pair falls on a per-game basis in distribution(s) on those boxscore measures relative to other arbitrary pairs/games, and the NFL average

 Thanks to the folks at Establish the Run, especially Evan Silva and Adam Levitan, whose comedic use of the "shower narrative" label that NFL and fantasy football fans use to reference this chemistry had inspired this work.